When we walk into the living room, only Mom/Susan is there. She calls Dad, “Come meet Tim’s friend, dear. He just joined the band.”

 “Don’t mock me.
 You promised not to embarrass me after I shot that friend of yours.”

 “You shot my friend’s killer.
-You saved my life,” I start tear up.
+You saved my life,” I start to tear up.
 “I’ll do and be anything you ask.”

 Susan comes to my rescue.
 “He’s been an angel, lately, honey.
 Look at this nice friend he has from school.
 They’re doing Shakespeare, for god’s sake.”